-- Requires directives and advisories issued by the Secretary of State regarding the proper methods of conducting elections to be published on the Secretary of State's web site as soon as is practicable after they are issued, but not later than the close of business on the same day as they are issued; and requires those directives and advisories to be maintained on that web site while they are in effect and in an archive format thereafter (R.C.
-3501.05(B)). - Requires the Secretary of State to ensure that all directives, advisories, other instructions, or decisions issued or made during or as a result of any conference call or teleconference call with a board of elections (1) to discuss the proper methods and procedures for conducting elections, (2)
+• Requires directives and advisories issued by the Secretary of State regarding the proper methods of conducting elections to be published on the Secretary of State's web site within 24 hours after they are issued and to be maintained on that site while in effect and in an archive format thereafter (R.C.
+3501.05(B)).

-to answer questions regarding elections, or (3) to discuss the interpretation of directives, advisories, or other instructions issued by the Secretary of State are posted on the Secretary of State's web site as soon is practicable after the completion of the conference call or teleconference call, but not later than the close of business on the same day as the call takes place (R.C.
-3501.05(W)).

-• Requires the Secretary of State to publish a report on the Secretary of State's web site not later than one month after the completion of the canvass of the election returns for each primary and general election identifying, by county, the number of absent voter's ballots and provisional ballots that were cast and the number of each of those types of ballots that were counted (R.C.
+- Requires the Secretary of State to ensure that all directives, advisories, other instructions, or decisions issued or made during or as a result of any conference call with a board of elections (1) to discuss the proper methods and procedures for conducting elections, (2) to answer questions regarding elections, or (3) to discuss the interpretation of directives, advisories, or other instructions issued by the Secretary of State are posted on the Secretary of State's web site as soon as practicable after the completion of the conference call, but no later than the close of business on the same day as the conference call takes place (R.C.
+3501.05(W)). - Requires the Secretary of State to publish a report on the Secretary of State's web site not later than one month after the completion of the canvass of the election returns for each primary and general election identifying, by county, the number of absent voter's ballots and provisional ballots that were cast and the number of each of those types of ballots that were counted (R.C.
 3501.05(X)).